-1. The capabilities and restrictions indicated above are typical.
-The functional requirements specification for each project may have different user security requirements.
+- 1. The capabilities and restrictions indicated above are typical.
+The functional requirements specification for each project may have different user security requirements. - 2.
+The Administrator level users should have all the rights of a Senior Operator plus the system administration/configuration rights.